 The Guild is managed by a Council of 11, who are apppinted directors of the Guild by Members at the Annual General Meeting in March to represent their interests, deal with routine management matters and organise events of interest and value.
 The full Council typically meets three times a year at The Farmers Club in addition to holding online meetings and attending the AGM.

-The Articles of Association, which sets out the rules by which the Guild is managed, are available to download here.
+The Constitution, which sets out the structure and operation of the Guild, is available to download here.

 Under the watchful independent eye of the President, the Guild Council's senior officers are the Chairman and Deputy Chairman, who each serve a two-year term, and the Honorary Treasurer, who is elected each year and paid an annual honorarium determined by the Council.